 Exception: Where nonconditioned space is changed to conditioned space, the building envelope of the addition shall comply where the UA, as determined in Section R402.1.4, of the existing building and the addition, and any alterations that are part of the project, is less than or equal to the UA generated for the existing building.

 R502.1.1.2 Heating and cooling systems.
-New heating, cooling and duct systems that are part of the addition shall comply with Sections R403.1, R403.2, R403.3, R403.5 and R403.6.
+New heating, cooling and duct systems that are part of the addition shall comply with Section R403.

 Exception: The following need not comply with the testing requirements of Section R403.3.3: